gareththomasnz/Prosper202_AppFog/README.md

 # Prosper202_AppFog
 Customized version of Prosper202 to run on appfog cloud hosting.
 You might think you it would work out of box but it doesn't.
 One of the main issues I saw was that when you are running on cloud hosting the incoming IP address would always be from a load balancer.
 I've fixed that and a few other issues.

+## Current Stauts
+I've ran traffic against the production build for a few months have not noticed any issues.
+If you do find an issue please report it.

 ## Installation Instructions
 1. First you need to have an appfog account and install the appfog command line tools: